Zombeavers: Plot

 Smyth rescues Buck and Zoe, and they drive in his pickup truck to return to the house, which has been boarded up by the others.
 Unable to enter it, they go to the neighbors' house.
 They discover the neighbors are dead, and their phone lines cut.
 As a result of her wounds, Jenn turns into a beaver-like zombie and attacks Mary.
 As Jenn's saliva falls in Mary's mouth, Sam rescues Mary by hitting Jenn from behind.
 Mary and Sam lock themselves in the bathroom and check each other for scratches.
-Satisfied that neither is wounded, they begin to have sex, but Jenn interrupts them and kills Sam by biting off his penis.
+Satisfied that neither is wounded, they begin to have sex, but zombified Jenn interrupts them and kills Sam by biting off his penis.
 Meanwhile, Buck turns into a zombie and attacks Smyth.
 Zoe escapes by jumping through a window, bloodying herself in the process.

 As a beaver accidentally sets Mary's cousin's house on fire, Sam rises as a zombie.
 Once Mary kills Sam, she reunites with Zoe.
 Smyth, now zombified, shoots at them as they flee in his truck.
 Jenn jumps on top of the truck, but Zoe runs her over.
 Together, Mary and Zoe reach the spot where Tommy died and turned into a zombie.
 With the road blocked, they decide to walk.
 Believing that Zoe may be bitten due to her bloody appearance, Mary holds her at gunpoint with a pistol recovered from Smyth's truck.
 As Zoe protests that she is not infected, Mary begins changing into a zombie.
 Zoe kills her with an axe and walks away.
 On the road, she encounters the same truckers who had earlier dropped the canister, and they run over her accidentally.
 In a post-credits sequence, a honeybee becomes infected from a corpse and returns to its hive in a zombified state.